nitinkharayat/VISTA/impact.md

 - **Modelled:** Planning assumption applied to a disclosed baseline.
 - **Target:** Intended pilot performance threshold, not achieved performance.
 - **Expected impact:** Engineering hypothesis requiring field validation.

-### Final statement

-**VISTAX should be presented as a low-visibility, offline, multi-sensor driver-assistance and monitoring layer that complements NMDC's existing digital/fleet systems.
-Its financial impact should be described as a modelled opportunity until site-level Bailadila pilot data validates actual savings, productivity effects and safety KPIs.**